StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 * Section III describes in detail how to spawn the infrastructure in Amazon Web Services using CloudFormation.
 * Section IV describes in detail how to setup the web server, the operates the pipeline
 * Section V describes the pipeline in detail.
-* Section VI wraps up knowledge on Kubernetes, Docker and useful ways-of-working.
+* Section VI wraps up knowledge on Kubernetes, Docker and useful ways-of-working with Kubernetes.

 ## Section III: Spawn the Infrastructure using CloudFormation
 This section describes how to set up the infrastructure for the continuous integration / continuous deployment pipeline that this repository contains.
 The infrastructure is spawned using Amazon Web Service's CloudFormation, a language for deploying _infrastructure-as-code_.
 One of the many advantages of CloudFormation is, that the infrastructure can be deleted and updated from command line, so it is easy to keep track of a large number of entities in an account.